 The Cleric is excellent because of the healing miracle you will have with this class, but it requires tinkering to get the stats to a comfortable place.
 Finally, the Explorer doesn’t offer many perks other than starting with a Pharros’ Lockstone, which can help you reach certain treasures in the game.

 Choosing your burial gift is a bit more important than choosing your class because even though you can find every item at some point in the game, there are certainly ones that are more useful than others.
 We will start with the least valuable burial gifts before moving into the decent options and finally finishing with our favorite choice.

 The three worst options for your burial gifts are Nothing, Human Effigy, and Homeward Bone.
-Nothing is relatively self-explanatory as there is no penalty to choosing a burial gift.
-Grabbing nothing will only make sense to the players trying to make the game as hard as possible.
+Nothing is self-explanatory as there is no penalty for choosing a burial gift.
+Grabbing nothing will make sense to the players trying to make the game as hard as possible.

 Human Effigy isn’t very useful because you can find this item at many different locations throughout your journey.
 Its effect removes any penalties to your health due to the deaths you collected along the way.
 For PvP, it will also make you more likely to be invaded, while burning one at a bonfire will disable any direct multiplayer interactions like summoning and invading.

 The Homeward Bone is another item you will find many times throughout your journey.
 It will warp you to your last lit bonfire saving you from risky situations.
 Useful without a doubt, but it won’t be long before you have many of these in your inventory.

 The Beginners Options